 - Signed posters

 - Trading cards

-Collecting sports items has never been easier, especially with so many items readily available on the Internet.
-Whether you purchase items from online retailers or through an online auction, the Internet may be the best way to find that special coveted item for a sports fan or yourself.
+Collecting sports items has never been easier, especially with so many items readily available online.
+Whether you purchase items from online retailers or through a digital auction, the internet may be the best way to find that special, coveted item for a sports fan or for yourself.

-New collectors should try to learn as much about the items they wish to collect by reading up on the hobby.
-There are many collectible price guides on the market, from books to magazines and the Internet.
-These so-called manuals or bibles for collectors include information on collecting as a hobby, collecting items for profit, how to determine values, current estimated values, and techniques for identifying authentic items as well as fakes.
+It's a great idea for new collectors to familiarize themselves with the collectibles they want to start collecting, and an easy way to do so is by reading up on the trades.
+There are many collectible price guides on the market, from books to magazines and places online.
+These manuals include information on collecting as a hobby, collecting items for profit, how to determine values, current estimated values, and techniques for identifying authentic items, as well as fakes.
 Current notable sports memorabilia price guides on the market are:

 - All Sport Alphabetical Price Guide by Kruse Publications Sports Division